TimtheStew/TimtheStew.github.io/content/blog/CryptoCards-Blockchain-Cardgame-Retrospective/index.md

 the tests, rinse, and repeat until you logged your hours for the day.
-In contrast, when things were ambiguous, even a task that should have been run of the mill could require you to talk to 2 or 3 different team members about how something should be done.
-And once a couple such pieces of functionality have been added, if not properly documented, they can snowball into complicating even well planned parts of the system.
+In contrast, when things were ambiguous, even a task that should have been run of the mill could require you to talk to 2 or 3 different team members about how something should be done, and if you weren't very familiar with the rest of the components it was to interact with, you may leave your implementation lacking some functionality that wasn't specified.
+Once a couple such modules have been added, if not properly documented, they could snowball into complicating even well planned parts of the system.

 While we all participated in the design and, to an extent, the implementation of the entire project, early on we split into three two-person teams, one focused on the